ys/rolls/README.md

   rolls [command]

 Available Commands:
-  archive     A brief description of your command completion  Generate the autocompletion script for the specified shell help        Help about any command list        List all the rolls
+  archive      Rename folder and files and add exif cameras      Manage and list your cameras completion   Generate the autocompletion script for the specified shell contactsheet Generate Contact Sheet films        Manage and list your films help         Help about any command list         List all the rolls

 Flags:
-  -h, --help   help for rolls
+      --config string   config file (default is $HOME/.config/rolls/config.yml) -h, --help            help for rolls

 Use "rolls [command] --help" for more information about a command.
 ```